 A U.S. Customs agent was skeptical about the short duration of my trip and its purpose.
 "Flying 16 hours for an opera?"
 She shrugged and signed the declaration; my smile must've been genuine.
 And she had to be thinking, "Boy, we get all kinds of nuts through here."

-I'm not sure about La Scala's seating capacity--three experts came up with numbers ranging from 2,200 to 3,600--but, whatever the count, I came away with the impression that I'd been in a relatively small theatre, one that generated intimacy and an aura of audience involvement.
-The plush red velvet seats are as comfortable as they look.
+I'm not sure about La Scala's seating capacity--experts came up with numbers ranging from 2,200 to 3,600--but, whatever the count, I came away with the impression that I'd been in a relatively small theatre, one that generated intimacy and an aura of audience involvement.
+Plush red velvet seats are as comfortable as they look.
 The décor of the hall is just right, not overdone.
-The acoustics impacted flawlessly on my layman's ears.
+Its acoustics impacted flawlessly on my layman's ears.

-The opera-going citizens of Milan, the Milanesi, who've been known to intimidate many a renowned artist, lent glitter and sophistication to the evening.
-It was a dressy and affluent crowd.
-A number of men wore black-tie, although I did not feel out of place in a business suit.
+The opera-going citizens of Milan, the milanese, who've been known to intimidate many a renowned artist, lent glitter and sophistication to the evening.
+It was a dressy, affluent crowd.
+A number of men wore black tie yet I did not feel out of place in a business suit.

 Not surprisingly, the opera house is located on the Piazza della Scala, a central square with a statue of Leonardo da Vinci and four of his students.
 The plaza also leads to Galleria Vittorio Emanuele II, a dome-covered complex of shops, bookstores and restaurants.
 The area is often referred to as Milan's living room.

 Certainly more than just Italy's industrial mecca, Milan is worth at least two or three days of a tourist's time.
-The sightseeing attractions are augmented by handsome parks and boulevards with trolley cars, outstanding restaurants with Italy's "best fish," and a year-round roster of fairs and more fairs.
-Milan is also a convenient gateway to Lago Maggiore and Lake Como, as well as the Italian and Swiss Alps, which contribute a memorable backdrop to the north.
+The sightseeing attractions are augmented by handsome parks and boulevards with trolley cars, outstanding restaurants with Italy's finest fish and a year-round roster of fairs and more fairs.
+Milan is also a convenient gateway to Lago Maggiore and Lake Como and the Italian and Swiss Alps, which contribute a memorable backdrop to the north.